 Over twenty years ago, Prosperity Advisers were a local Newcastle accounting firm taking care of small businesses.
-Since then, the company has experienced rapid growth and today they have offices in Brisbane, Sydney and Newcastle.
-However with growth, came growing pains.
+Since then, the company has experienced rapid growth.
+Today, they have offices in Brisbane, Sydney and Newcastle.
+However, with growth, came growing pains.

 “The original model we had for IT was built around a central hub for one office and could not effectively scale with our business,” says Stephen Guthrie, Business Services and Taxation Director at Prosperity.

-The company experienced a number of trigger points that brought the realisation their IT system was outdated closer to home.
+The company experienced several trigger points that brought the realisation their IT system was outdated closer to home.

 The centralisation of all the company’s data at their Newcastle office meant nation-wide outages for Prosperity during local power failures.
 In addition to this, there were significant disaster-recovery vulnerabilities.